Contact us by phone at 0818 776297 or 01 6753724 or by email to email@example.com

 - As a landlord how can I ensure I am in compliance with the law?

 - When to submit a complaint to Investigations and Sanctions and when to submit an application for Dispute Resolution Services

 The RTB has a new investigations and sanctions unit dedicated to investigating potential breaches of rental law by a landlord in relation to:

 - Failure to comply with the Rent Pressure Zone (RPZ) requirements.
-This occurs by increasing rent by more than 4% in an RPZ in a 12-month period (24 months for an existing tenancy in an area newly designated as an RPZ).
+This occurs by increasing rent by more than is allowed under the calculation set out in the Residential Tenancies Act.

 - Seeking to rely on an exemption to the RPZ requirements, which does not comply with those requirements i.e. falsely claiming that a substantial change in the nature of the accommodation occurred or that no tenancy existed in the dwelling in the 2 years prior to the date the tenancy commenced.